ktsintotas/assigning-visual-words-to-places/README.md

 }
 ```
 ## Contact
-If you have problems or questions using this code, please contact the author (ktsintot@pme.duth.gr).
+If you have problems or questions using this code, please contact the author (e-mail address: ktsintot@pme.duth.gr, ktsintotas@icloud.com).
 Ground truth matrices for many of the used datasets are a kindly offer from Dorian Galvez-Lopez.